Toolkit

 Measurement & Validation

 Track changes in bundle size, page weight, or API call volume after optimisations.
-Optional: Estimate energy impact using a tool like Website Carbon Calculator or CO₂.js for a representative page or transaction.
+Estimate energy impact using a tool like Website Carbon Calculator or CO2.js for a representative page or transaction.

 Want help running a net positive sprint?